rimaout/Obsidian-Vault/Storage/Backend/Monthly Logs/Monthly Logs.md

 ## Site Update

-This moth I had fun modifying and messing around with this site.
+This month I had fun modifying and messing around with this site.
 Thanks to my DevOps skills, I managed to break the site multiple times, but I’m happy to report that everything is now up and running "smoothly".

 Here are some of the changes I made to the text formatting: